Minnesota ERASE Campaign

 - Want to learn more about the ERASE campaign?
 Contact Elizabeth Glidden at email@example.com for questions including how to join our regular campaign meetings.

-- 2023 Legislative Agenda: The Minnesota ERASE campaign is advocating for a permanent emergency rental assistance program at the state of Minnesota.
-Including for $100M through the Family Housing and Prevention Program (FHPAP) to keep renters in their homes.
+- 2023 Legislative Agenda: The Minnesota ERASE campaign advocated for a permanent emergency rental assistance program at the state of Minnesota.
+View MHP’s state policy page for a report on the 2022-2023 Legislative Session.

 Research Commissioned by MN Erase

 “The Impact of the COVID-19 Eviction Moratorium on Landlord-Initiated Displacement Actions (LIDA) in Minnesota“

 The Center for Urban & Regional Affairs (CURA) at the University of Minnesota released a new study commissioned by the ERASE-MN Campaign that examines formal evictions and extrajudicial actions taken by landlords to move renters out of their homes, or what the study calls “Landlord Initiated Displacement Actions” (LIDAs).
 As well, this study analyzes how the eviction moratorium, in place from 2020 through 2022, affected the rate at which LIDAs occurred across the state of Minnesota.
 Read more.